• Recipes

 Do split peas spike blood sugar?

-The high protein and fiber content helps to regulate and balance blood sugar.
-Split peas have a low glycemic index (GI 32) which means they are an acceptable food for many with type 2 diabetes or other metabolic system sensitivities.
+The high protein and fiber content help to regulate and balance blood sugar.
+Split peas have a low glycemic index (GI 32), which means they are an acceptable food for many with type 2 diabetes or other metabolic system sensitivities.

 Do split peas cause weight gain?

 Split pea soup is very filling as it expands and is high in protein and fiber.
-This makes the soup eater fill up fast and essentially, eat less.
-For this reason, filling foods like split pea soup is often recommended for weight loss.
+This makes the soup eater fill up fast and, essentially, eat less.
+For this reason, filling foods like split pea soup are often recommended for weight loss.

 A bowl of split pea soup with carrots, ham, and celery in it.
 Grilled cheese sandwich slices surround the bowl on a plate.